 As we've seen, the chief concern raised by Professor Svensson's paper is that, because any given NGDP level is consistent with a continuum of inflation and output gap combinations, an NGDP-targeting Fed could fail to take action to improve upon situations involving substantial but symmetrical inflation and output gaps.

-But is that concern warranted?
+Is that concern warranted?
 Not really.
 Although it's true that a given NGDP level is consistent with all sorts of inflation and output combinations, including some nasty ones, it is so only in a strictly arithmetical sense.
 It doesn't follow that an NGDP-targeting Fed would actually risk exposing the U.S. economy to any one of the many possible combinations of output and employment consistent with whatever NGDP level it chooses to target.

 Why not?
 The explanation starts with the prosaic observation that, although untold combinations of inflation and output may all add up to the same NGDP level, the actual levels of inflation and output an economy generates depend not merely on the level of NGDP its central bank targets, which determines the state of aggregate demand, but on the interaction of that level and the economy's aggregate supply schedule.
 The state of aggregate supply determines how rapidly prices rise in response to the given NGDP growth rate.
 Given some state of aggregate supply, a particular NGDP target results in a unique inflation and output combination.